 Dana Duckworth on Becoming the New Gymnastics Coach

-During the heat of summer 2014, Dana Duckworth walked into Alabama gymnastics' suite of office at the top of Coleman Coliseum on July 14 prepared for a typical staff meeting.
-What followed was anything but typical and began a 36-hour whirlwind that would end with the 1993 Alabama graduate being introduced as the Crimson Tide's sixth head coach on July 15th.
+During the heat of summer 2014, Dana Duckworth walked into Alabama gymnastics' office suite at the top of Coleman Coliseum on July 14 prepared for a typical staff meeting.
+What followed was anything but typical and began a 36-hour whirlwind that would end with the 1993 University of Alabama graduate being introduced as the Crimson Tide's sixth head coach on July 15th.

-Sarah Patterson walked into the staff meeting with her husband and career-long assistant coach David and - to stunned silence of the gathered staff - broke the news that they both would be retiring, effective immediately.
+Sarah Patterson walked into the staff meeting with her husband and career-long assistant coach David and stunned the gathered staff announcing that they both would be retiring, effective immediately.

 "No one saw it coming, so there was no way to prepare for that moment," Duckworth said.
 "We all just looked at each other, and there were some tears."

-The roller coaster of that day was just beginning.
-Sarah Patterson, stepping down to have doctor-mandated surgery to replace both knees in the fall, said that not only would she be announcing her retirement at a press conference the next day, but in order to have a seamless transition, Alabama Director of Athletics Bill Battle would announce the new head coach at the same time.
+The roller coaster was just beginning.
+Sarah Patterson - stepping down to have doctor-mandated surgery to replace both knees in the fall - told the staff that not only would she be announcing her retirement at a press conference the next day, but in order to have a seamless transition, Alabama Director of Athletics Bill Battle would announce the new head coach at the same time.
 With just a few hours to prepare, Duckworth interviewed with Battle late in the afternoon on July 14 and he called her at 10:30 p.m. that night with the news.

 "A friend of mine once told me that life is a full-time interview," Duckworth said.
 "And I am living proof of how true that is."